mohamedkhamismoka/CoreShop/README.md

+# Sales office Website

+## Welcome! 👋

+This Website as a practice for me

+## Discription of The Website
 this app is used to represent office sales contain products,customers,branches and making pill by customer phone to ensure uniqiness and integrity of data